nginx-proxy/nginx-proxy/docs/README.md

 > [!NOTE]
 > Prior to version `1.7`, nginx-proxy never trusted the default certificate: when the default certificate was present, virtual hosts that did not have a usable per-virtual-host cert used the default cert but always returned a 500 error over HTTPS.
 If you want to restore this behaviour, you can do it globally by setting the enviroment variable `TRUST_DEFAULT_CERT` to `false` on the proxy container, or per-virtual-host by setting the label `com.github.nginx-proxy.nginx-proxy.trust-default-cert`to `false` on a proxied container.

+### Certificate selection

+Summarizing all the above informations, nginx-proxy will select the certificate for a given virtual host using the following sequence:
+1. if `CERT_NAME` is used, nginx-proxy will use the corresponding certificate if it exists (eg `foor.bar.com` → `CERT_NAME.crt`), or disable HTTPS for this virtual host if it does not.
+See [SAN certificates](#san-certificates).
+2. if a certificate exactly matching the virtual host hostname exist, nginx-proxy will use it (eg `foo.bar.com` → `foo.bar.com.crt`).
+3. if the virtual host hostname is a subdomain (eg `foo.bar.com` but not `bar.com`) and a certificate exactly matching its parent domain exist  , nginx-proxy will use it (eg `foor.bar.com` → `bar.com.crt`).
+See [wildcard certificates](#wildcard-certificates).
+4. if the default certificate (`default.crt`) exist and is trusted, nginx-proxy will use it (eg `foor.bar.com` → `default.crt`).
+See [default and missing certificate](#default-and-missing-certificate).
+5. if the default certificate does not exist or isn't trusted, nginx-proxy will disable HTTPS for this virtual host (eg `foor.bar.com` → no HTTPS).

+> [!IMPORTANT]
+>  Using `CERT_NAME` take precedence over the certificate selection process, meaning nginx-proxy will not auto select a correct certificate in step 2 trough 5 if `CERT_NAME` was used with an incorrect value or without corresponding certificate.

+> [!NOTE]
+> In all the above cases, if a private key file corresponding to the selected certificate (eg `foo.bar.com.key` for the `foor.bar.com.crt` certificate) does not exist, HTTPS will be disabled for this virtual host.

 ⬆️ [back to table of contents](#table-of-contents)